bazelbuild/proposals/designs/2022-07-21-locating-runfiles-with-bzlmod.md

 However, due to the federated nature of rulesets, which in many cases aren't even released with Bazel, and the wildly different natures of the languages they cover, these changes are at this point only to be treated as suggestions.
 Further feedback from ruleset and Stardoc maintainers as well as language experts is required to ensure that these changes actually provide the best possible API and work correctly in all cases.

-## 4. Make the canonical repository name of the current repository available at runtime
+## 3. Make the canonical repository name of the current repository available at runtime

-Using the new features described in Part 2 and 3, repository mapping aware runfiles lookups can be performed knowing the canonical repository name of the repository containing the code that performs the lookup.
+Using the new features described in Part 1 and 2, repository mapping aware runfiles lookups can be performed knowing the canonical repository name of the repository containing the code that performs the lookup.
 The canonical repository name is not an absolute constant known to the end user --- it is an implementation detail of Bzlmod and e.g. contains module versions that may change depending on the outcome of the dependency resolution algorithm.

 For compiled languages, some amount of language-specific code generation will likely be needed to make that information available at runtime.
-Ideally, this code generation would be performed by the language-specific rules themselves if and only if a direct dependency of a target advertises the `RunfilesLibraryInfo` provider.
 For example, the following changes could be made to the rules for compiled languages shipped with Bazel:

-- **C/C++**: If a `cc_*` target has a direct dependency advertising `RunfilesLibraryInfo`, implicitly add a `local_define` of `BAZEL_CURRENT_REPOSITORY_NAME` with value the canonical repository name of the repository containing the target.
-Then, require users to pass `BAZEL_CURRENT_REPOSITORY_NAME` as an argument to the runfiles library's `Create` method.
+- **C/C++**: Unconditionally add a `local_define` of `BAZEL_CURRENT_REPOSITORY` with value the canonical repository name of the repository containing the target.
+Then, require users to pass `BAZEL_CURRENT_REPOSITORY` as an argument to the runfiles library's `Create` method.
-- **Java**: If a `java_*` target has a direct dependency advertising `RunfilesLibraryInfo`, generate a source file providing a `static final String` constant `com.google.devtools.build.runfiles.RunfilesHelper.CURRENT_REPOSITORY_NAME` with value the canonical repository name of the repository containing the target.
+- **Java**: Generate a source file providing a `static final String` constant `com.google.devtools.build.runfiles.RunfilesHelper.CURRENT_REPOSITORY` with value the canonical repository name of the repository containing the target.
   Separately compile this source file with `neverlink = True` and implicitly add it as compile-time dependency of the target.
   Since the Java Language Specification mandates that [`static` constants are inlined](https://docs.oracle.com/javase/specs/jls/se17/html/jls-14.html#d5e26341), this will ensure that no reference to the `RunfilesHelper` class is emitted into the compilation output of the target.
-  Each target can then reference the same `CURRENT_REPOSITORY_NAME` constant and pass it to the `Create` method of `Runfiles`.
+  Each target can then reference the same `CURRENT_REPOSITORY` constant and pass it to the `Create` method of `Runfiles`.
+  Since this would require adding two additional actions to each Java target, it will be more efficient to implement this directly in `buildjar`.

 For other compiled as well as dynamic languages, the canonical repository name may instead be obtained directly by the runfiles library by parsing the path of the calling source file.
 For example, Go has [runtime.Caller](https://pkg.go.dev/runtime#Caller), Python has `inspect.getframeinfo(sys._getframe(1)).filename` and Bash has `caller`.

-## 5. Make Stardoc compatible with repository mappings
+## 4. Make Stardoc compatible with repository mappings

 Using the new functionality suggested by this proposal, Stardoc can be made aware of repository mappings as follows:

-1. Add an implicit dependency on a global helper target advertising `RunfilesLibraryInfo` to `bzl_library`.
-2. Create a new `stardoc_runfiles` rule that consumes `bzl_library` targets and advertises a `DefaultInfo` with all transitive `.bzl` files in `runfiles` and a no-op executable in `executable`.
+1. Create a new `stardoc_runfiles` rule that consumes `bzl_library` targets and advertises a `DefaultInfo` with all transitive `.bzl` files in `runfiles` and a no-op executable in `executable`.
-3. Replace the current `stardoc` rule with a macro that evaluates to both a `stardoc_runfiles` and a `stardoc` target, with the latter referencing the former and adding it to the `tools` of the actual Stardoc action.
+2. Replace the current `stardoc` rule with a macro that evaluates to both a `stardoc_runfiles` and a `stardoc` target, with the latter referencing the former and adding it to the `tools` of the actual Stardoc action.
    This stages all `.bzl` files as runfiles and, due to 1., ensures that they are covered by the generated `.repo_mapping` manifest.
-4. At runtime, parse the runfiles path of a root `.bzl` file to obtain its canonical repository name and use the Java runfiles library to look up the paths of dependencies according to this repository's repository mapping.
+3. At runtime, parse the runfiles path of a root `.bzl` file to obtain its canonical repository name and use the Java runfiles library to look up the paths of dependencies according to this repository's repository mapping.

-Steps 2 and 3 could alternatively be replaced by implementing and using one of the new features proposed in [bazelbuild/bazel#15486](https://github.com/bazelbuild/bazel/issues/15486).
+Steps 1 and 2 could alternatively be replaced by implementing and using one of the new features proposed in [bazelbuild/bazel#15486](https://github.com/bazelbuild/bazel/issues/15486).

 [RunfilesHelper]: https://github.com/fmeum/bazel/commit/fdbc85448553ef46e620bbfc09cb3c11b7e05425#diff-75515109d2df88a368ed059a7ad73a424d0bd1db785d1939f41531266b7769b2
 [`InstrumentedFilesCollector#forwardAll`]: https://cs.opensource.google/bazel/bazel/+/master:src/main/java/com/google/devtools/build/lib/analysis/test/InstrumentedFilesCollector.java;l=65;drc=86b800e4066389d4535fbdf280cfe9447b06df15;bpv=1;bpt=1